Quantcast

 Body

 1. Asparagus: Store asparagus by placing the spears upright in an open container (such as a drinking glass or a jar) that contains about an inch of water.
 Cover the asparagus loosely with a produce bag.
-It should keep for 10 to 14 days.
+It should be kept for 10 to 14 days.

 3. Brussels sprouts: Store sprouts in a perforated plastic bag in the refrigerator for up to a month.